marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 ![Install themes plugin](plug-install-themes.png)

-The themes that I use the most are
+_Palenight_ is a great color scheme but in case you want to take a look to som other cool options, This are the themes that I use the most:

 - [Material theme](https://github.com/kaicataldo/material.vim#usage)
 - [Gruvbox](https://github.com/morhetz/gruvbox/wiki/Configuration)